 Follow Our JourneySee the general progress toward full flood recovery and future flood protection through the graphic below.
 There are two summits, Protection Peak at $91 million and Recovery Peak at $45 million, because we have two different mountains to climb.
 Our hikers represent total dollars the City has spent so far towards each objective.
 Watch them move up the mountains as we complete more projects!

 After the flood, the City identified key projects that should be completed to mitigate future flood damage, preventing such a catastrophe from occurring again.
 It is estimated that $91 million will be needed to complete these important projects.
-Currently, there is only limited funding available for these protective measures.
+Longmont voters approved a $20 million storm water bond in June 2014 to help fund a portion these of the proposed improvements.
+Additional City funds have also been identified and the City has applied for Army Corp of Engineers, FEMA and Community Development Block Grant - Disaster Relief (CDBG-DR) funds for these projects.

 - St. Vrain Creek Channel Maintenance/Reconfiguration